Your $3,000 cash loan could be just a few clicks away.

 - Auto title loans.
 If you don’t make payments for your car, you may qualify for an auto title loan.
 These are secured loans because they require your car as collateral, but they will allow you to borrow money based on how much your car is worth.

-- What do you need the loan for?
+- How quickly do you need the money?
 The purpose of the loan may help you narrow down your search.
-If you’re looking to borrow money for a car, whether new or used, you can look for a secured loan.
-If you need the money to cover an emergency, like a bill that is due the next day, find a lender who can get money to you as soon as possible.
+For example, you need the money to cover an emergency, like a bill that is due the next day, find a lender who can get money to you as soon as possible.

 - Do you have bad credit?
 Good and bad credit borrowers will have different options available to them.
 If you have good credit, you can consider a traditional bank or credit union for a low limit credit card, overdraft or small personal loan.
 If you have bad credit, you’re likely to have limited options.